Most everyone has heard of the term “Hollywood Eyes,” but most don't know the term actually comes from a technique commonly used in Photoshop.

 WHITE reveals and BLACK conceals the underlying image.

 You may also want to option-click the mask, which will show you the mask details as a black-and-white, allowing you to see exactly where you painted black to mask the top layer.

 This may help reveal any gaps that may have been missed.
 When you are satisfied with the results, option-click again to reveal the image once again.

-NOTE: The Hollywood Eyes technique is generally only recommented using a ratio and never exceed a 5-6% enlargement.
+NOTE: Yes, the results aboves are subtle, but they are supposed to be.
+The Hollywood Eyes technique is generally only recommended to not exceed a 5-6% enlargement.
 If we go too far the subject may begin looking like an alien.

 If your company doesn't have a graphic designer, Summit Printing has professional graphic designers on staff that can help you!

 If you have any questions about our services, need a price quote, or want to speak with an expert for some questions about printing or graphic design, please don't hesitate to contact us.